-SQL helps data professionals communicate with relational database systems to clean, sort, extract, and process the data.
+SQL helps data professionals communicate with relational database systems to clean, sort, extract, and process large datasets.
 SQL remains highly relevant to the IT world—SQL was the most-requested skill among tech employers, according to February 2020 data from Burning Glass Technologies .

-There are several certifications that show your competency in SQL, most of which are vendor or platform specific.
+There are several certifications that show your competency in SQL, most of which are vendor or platform-specific.
 Knowing what database technology your field of interest will require you to work with can help you decide which certification to get, if any.

 SQL is the language used to communicate with relational database management systems.
-Many certifications that show a deep understanding of SQL also test your understanding of these database systems at large.
+Many certifications that show a deep understanding of SQL also test your knowledge of these database systems at large.
 The following certifications show a fundamental understanding of SQL in five commonly used relational database management systems.

 The Oracle Database SQL Certified Associate Certification demonstrates your knowledge of basic SQL concepts, especially using it to work with the Oracle Database server.
 The certification will prove your competency in the SQL language, data modeling, and using tables, among other tasks.
-It requires passing one exam.
+It requires passing one certification exam.

 What’s being tested: Essential database concepts; retrieving, restricting, and sorting data; using conversion functions and conditional expressions; managing multiple tables; controlling access, and other topics